-The difference between America and the aforementioned is this country’s rapport with civil combat.
-It’s been noted on an international level with historical movements like the Civil Rights Era, the Kent State shooting of student protestors, and an identical attack at Jackson State College just 11 days later.
+The difference between America and the aforementioned is this country’s history with civil combat.
+It’s been noted on an international level with historical moments like the Civil Rights Movement, the Kent State shooting of student protesters, and an identical attack at Jackson State College just 11 days later.
 The Kent State and Jackson State protest shootings took place under order of the National Guard during anti-Vietnam demonstrations.
 We also cannot forget the ongoing tensions the same organization allegedly caused in the aftermath of Hurricane Katrina and other events not to be overlooked.

 Let’s take into consideration the role of the National Guard.
 They are an extension of the military with drills scheduled just one weekend out of every month.
-Once a year, Annual Training is held for two weeks.
+Once a year, annual training is held for two weeks.
 The rest of the time, the men and women whose oath is to do “Whatever is needed, wherever it is needed” are ordinary civilians like you and I who lead ordinary lives on a daily basis.
 Just like everyone else, their views are shaped by social affairs and even the media.
 That being said, when members do use their part-time military training in the event of an emergency, they practically have to remove themselves from reality and develop a mission-oriented frame of mind.
-In effect, logic may be present, but it is executed much differently.
+In effect, logic may be present but it is executed much differently.

 In a recent conversation with a friend, the concept that cops are “just people too” came up.
 His point was that if officers are loosely trained in the academy, when real life situations occur and an officer encounters a suspect, or someone they may already have a skewed perception of, poor judgment may ensue.
 I immediately took his argument as a lame excuse and rebutted that innocent children in war zones are perfect for target practice too then, right?
-My point is that civil unrest should not give way to irrational behavior on the part of those whose jobs are to protect and defend.
+My point is that civil unrest should not give way to irrational behavior on the part of those whose job is to protect and defend.

 Authoritative brutality counteracts a peaceful end because there is little to no trust between the defenseless and the defenders.
-Martial law never resulted in anything but bloodshed; the Lord of the Flies mentality triggers an every-person-for-themselves syndrome.
-The morals of right and wrong, lawful or unjust are much too blurry to limbo under, but even when they are visible individuals will interpret them differently.
+Martial law never resulted in anything but bloodshed; the Lord of the Flies mentality triggers an every-man-for-himself syndrome.
+The morals of right and wrong, lawful or unjust are much too blurry to limbo under, but even when they are visible, individuals will interpret them differently.
 It is simply matter of human experience.

 Aisha A. Boyd is a connoisseur of all things relevant to the undiluted palate.
 Follow her on Twitter @theQueenPen (Aisha Ayana) and look out for her exciting upcoming blog.